Bit-Quill/amazon-timestream-tools/integrations/influxdb_connector/influxdb-timestream-connector/README.md

 ## IAM Permissions

-The following permissions are the least required permissions for deploying and executing the connector.
+The following permissions are the least-privilege permissions for deploying and executing the connector.
 These permissions assume the stack is named `InfluxDBTimestreamConnector`.

 ### IAM Deployment Permissions